Executing Shell Commands in Emacs

 Executing Shell Commands

-There are several shell commands in Emacs – not to be confused with
+There’s a number of different shell commands – not to be confused with

 M-x shell, the Emacs inferior shell – and they are tightly integrated with Emacs’s buffer system.